 Bibb County, Alabama’s 1961 John Doe has been missing from his family for over six decades.
 The young man hitched a ride with motorist James White on Highway 25 south of Wilton, near the Shelby-Bibb County line in Alabama.
-He reportedly told Mr. White that his parents were going through a divorce and he no specific destination.
+He reportedly told Mr. White that his parents were going through a divorce and he had no specific destination.

 The clothing the boy carried with him indicated he may have been from the north.
 His cigarettes were from South Carolina.